rubyaustralia/ruby_au/app/documents/constitution.markdown

 #### 64 Leave of absence

-1. The Committee may grant a committee member leave of absence from committee meetings for a period not exceeding 3 months.
+1. The Committee may grant a committee member leave of absence from committee meetings.

 2. The Committee must not grant leave of absence retrospectively unless it is satisfied that it was not feasible for the committee member to seek the leave in advance.